Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

 Comparing Moccamaster models

-We’ve covered all the differences and what they mean, so by now you should have enough information to make your choice.
+We’ve covered all the differences and what they mean, so by now you should have enough information to decide which Moccamaster is best for you.
 Leaving the Europe-only models out of it, here are the options:

 How to use a Moccamaster